-The last year of research on this project by Co-I Sanyal was a very productive year, based on both the number of results obtained as well as their significance.
+During the course this project, Co-I Sanyal made significant advances in understanding the dynamics of asteroids and of spacecraft in proximity to a NEA, as well as guidance, navigation and control of such spacecraft.
 Research on the dynamics of spacecraft near rotating asteroids led Co-I Sanyal to some surprising discoveries on the effects of gravity-induced dynamical coupling between the attitude and translational (orbital) dynamics on the spacecraft's motion.
-Probably the most important finding of this research project is that the "point mass model" for a spacecraft that is much smaller and much less massive than the NEA it is exploring, is completely wrong in predicting the trajectory of the spacecraft.
+Probably the most important finding is that the "point mass model" for a spacecraft that is much smaller and much less massive than the NEA it is exploring, is completely wrong in predicting the trajectory of the spacecraft.
 Considering that this "point mass model" has been the mainstay of the research community engaged in asteroid/comet exploration, the implications of this research finding are far-reaching and transformative.
-Numerical simulations with accurate dynamics models have shown that the trajectories of a micro-spacecraft (around 50 kg) modeled as a point mass and a rigid body spacecraft are significantly different around NEAs like Toutatis (mass of order $10^{13}$ kg), Itokawa and Bennu (masses of order $10^{11}$ kg).
+Numerical simulations with accurate dynamics models have shown that the trajectories of a micro-spacecraft (around 50 kg) modeled as a point mass versus a rigid body spacecraft are significantly different around NEAs like Toutatis (mass of order 10 kg), Itokawa and Bennu (masses of order $10^{11}$ kg).
 Moreover, these significant differences arise in a time period of a few hours to a few days, not weeks or months!
 These results are depicted in the figures below.
-In addition to the significant findings on translation-rotation (or orbit-attitude) coupling of spacecraft motion in proximity to NEAs, Co-I Sanyal has developed a dynamics model-free state estimation scheme using onboard vision-based and inertial sensors, which can be used for estimating the relative pose of a NEA as observed from a spacecraft in proximity.
-The first publication on this scheme, for (relative) attitude estimation, was recently accepted in the journal Automatica, which is the flagship journal of the International Federation for Automatic Control (IFAC) and is the highest impact journal on controls worldwide, with an impact factor of 3.9.
-Recently (early June) Co-I Sanyal presented these research findings at the American Control Conference in a tutorial session he co-organized with Dr. Suresh Joshi of NASA Langley; this session featured two talks from NASA researchers engaged in the Asteroid Redirect and Retrieval Mission (ARRM).
+In addition to the significant findings on translation-rotation (or orbit-attitude) coupling of spacecraft motion in proximity to NEAs, Co-I Sanyal has developed a dynamics model-free state estimation scheme using onboard vision-based and inertial sensors, which can be used for estimating the motion states of a NEA as observed from a spacecraft in proximity.
+The first publication on this estimation scheme applied to NEA was accepted for publication in Advances in Space Research (see under published journal articles).
+The first publication on this estimation framework for (relative) attitude estimation, appeared in fall 2014 in the journal Automatica.
+Automatica is the flagship journal of the International Federation for Automatic Control (IFAC) and is the highest impact journal on control theory and applications worldwide, with an impact factor of 3.1.

 Future work will consider utilizing the attitude-orbit coupling to control the orbital trajectories of spacecraft exploring NEA using propellant-less attitude control only.
+This concept was proposed in response to the NASA Innovative Advanced Concepts (NIAC) program in fall 2014, and it made it into the second round of reviews where it was not passed.
+A revised version will be proposed in fall 2015, in collaboration with NASA Langley Research Center.